Meenakshi2002/Meenakshi2002.github.io/README.md

-I enjoyed these 7 days, you can as well.
+Just like I enjoyed these 7 days, you can as well.
 To register for next free 7 days bootcamp, visit: www.shapeai.tech

 or follow SHAPEAI on: